-“Yeah, but it’s more fun to wrestle,” as I grabbed him, taking him to the floor.
-I got on top and found out he was hyper-ticklish.
+“Yeah, but it’s more fun to wrestle,” as I grab him, taking him to the floor.
+I get on top and find out he is hyper-ticklish.

-“Can’t take it, huh.
-Set a new state record, become an automatic All-American, moved out from your family, take over my bed, but he can’t be tickled.”
+“Can’t take it, huh?
+Set a new state record, become an automatic All-American, move out from your family, take over my bed, but you can’t be tickled?”

-I kept going until he finally threw me off and jumped into bed.
+I keep going until he finally throws me off and jumps into bed.

-“You can’t attack me here,” he declared, as I circled the bed, darting at him, then finally jumping in with him.
-He was right.
-The bed was our safe zone.
-As I lay back, he slid next to me, putting his feet underneath my soles.
-He kept shuddering from the tickling.
+“You can’t attack me here,” he declares, as I circle the bed, darting at him, then finally jumping in with him.
+He is right.
+The bed is our safe zone.
+As I lay back, he slides next to me, putting his feet underneath my soles.
+He keeps shuddering from the tickling.

 “Good night, Tim.”